bbatsov/emacsredux/_posts/2021-12-22-check-if-a-font-is-available-with-emacs-lisp.md

 it, regardless of the operating system in question.

 We can make the font-selection code prettier, but that's not the point today.
-All I want for you is to learn how useful the functions `find-fond` and `font-spec` are when you're building a truly portable Emacs configuration.
+All I want for you is to learn how useful the functions `find-font` and `font-spec` are when you're building a truly portable Emacs configuration.
 Keep hacking!